apache/jspwiki/README.md

 ## Really simple installation

-This section is meant for you, if you just want to have a really quick install without much worries.
+This section is meant for you, if you just want to have a really quick install without many worries.
 If you want to have a more complicated installation (with more power as to how to do things), check out the "Install" section below.

 Since JSPWiki 2.1.153, JSPWiki comes with a really simple installation engine.
 Just do the following:

-1) Install Tomcat from http://tomcat.apache.org/ (or any other servlet container)
+1) Install Tomcat from https://tomcat.apache.org/ (or any other servlet container)

 2) Rename the JSPWiki.war file from the download and rename it based on